Re-Elect Robert Raburn for BART Board Director District 4 2026: Putting Riders First

 "I Work for You ...
 Not BART."

-As a professional transportation planner with 30 years of experience improving transit, Robert Raburn is the expert we need on the BART Board.
+As a professional transportation planner with 34 years of experience improving transit, Robert Raburn is the expert we need on the BART Board.

 A BART Director has to make tough decisions.
 They have to balance limitless priorities with limited resources.
 They have to make BART better through innovation, efficiency, and service improvements.
 They have to lead by example and prove to voters that reinvesting in our core transportation system is worth it.
-In his eleven years on the BART Board, Director Raburn has shown that he’s up to the task.
+In his 15 years on the BART Board, Director Raburn has shown that he’s up to the task.
 He was elected to serve as Board President in 2018.

 Director Raburn understands how transit works, knows how to make it better, and puts riders first.
 He often says, “I work for you, not for BART.”
 He’s the proven leader we need on the BART Board, for the people of District 4 and for everyone who rides BART.
-At the onset of the pandemic in March 2020 he was resolute to provide service for essential workers.

 Robert Keeps His Word: